acemod/ACE3/wiki/missionmaker/modules.md

 ### 1.22 Vehicle Lock
 *Part of: ace_vehiclelock*

 These modules allow you to lock and unlock vehicles and their inventory using a key.
-Players don't receive a key automatically; for key names, see [Classnames Wiki](http://ace3mod.com/wiki/missionmaker/classnames.html#vehicle-lock).
+Players don't receive a key automatically; for key names, see [Class names Wiki](http://ace3mod.com/wiki/missionmaker/class-names.html#vehicle-lock).

 #### 1.22.1 Vehicle Key Assign
 Sync with vehicles and players.
 Will handout custom keys to players for every synced vehicle.
 Only valid for objects present at mission start.